ollidiemaus/AutoPotion/README.md

-This Addon will maintain a Macro for you which uses Healthstone, Spiritual Healing Potion or Rejuventating Siphoned Essence, whichever is available but it will prefer Healthstone over Spiritual Healing Potion.
+This Addon will maintain a Macro for you which uses Healthstone and whichever Healing Potion is in your Bag.
+But it will prefer Healthstone over all Healing Potions.

 How it works: